-The top performers in the 80/80 comparisons were Charter Spectrum, Comcast XFINITY, Frontier FiOS, Optimum and Verizon Fios.
+The top performers in the 80/80 comparisons were Charter Spectrum, Xfinity, Frontier FiOS, Optimum and Verizon Fios.
 The FCC also notes that Charter Spectrum and Optimum had 80/80 consistent speeds that were greater than the advertised internet speed making their internet consistently faster than advertised.

 The FCC explains that internet performance with these cable and fiber providers isn’t as sensitive to time of day or location, which is why performance was more consistent.

 The worst performers in the 80/80 comparisons had the most drastic difference between consistent speeds and what speeds are advertised.
 The providers with the worst performance were HughesNet and Viasat.
 While both satellite internet providers can give you internet reaching close to advertised speeds, consumers don’t often get those speeds consistently.

 What do advertised vs. actual speed differences mean for you?

 When choosing internet based on whether or not you can get the speed you pay for, perhaps a cable internet plan is the way to go.
 According to these FCC reports, cable providers offer internet that most consistently meets advertised internet speeds.